apecloud/kubeblocks/docs/user_docs/cli/kbcli_app_uninstall.md

 ## kbcli app uninstall

-Uninstall the appliaction with the specified name
+Uninstall the application with the specified name

 ```
 kbcli app uninstall [flags]